bwl21/zupfnoter/README.md

 502. Visualize the internal model for debugging purposes
 503. Improved error handling

-# Result of initial application
+# Result of initial evaluation

 601. it is good to enter the stuff with two persons
 602. good Visual feedback is essential